LambdaGaming/GAuto/README.md

 # Automod
 This is a lightweight vehicle system for Garry's Mod.
-All vehicles made by popular creators TDM, SGM, and LW within a certain time period are planned to be supported.
-Currently, all of LW's vehicles, about a third of TDM's packs, and a handful of SGM's vehicles are supported.
+All vehicles made by popular creators TDM, SGM, and LW before August of 2023 are planned to be supported.
+Currently, all of LW's and TDM's vehicles, and a handful of SGM's vehicles are supported.
 A few select vehicles outside of these creators are also supported.
 Requests for adding support for new vehicles will not be accepted, but PRs that add support are welcome.
 A full list of supported addons can be found [here.](https://steamcommunity.com/sharedfiles/filedetails/?id=3018834846)

 # Features:
 - Vehicle health system